South Australia and Northern Territory

 ARTC has a Network Control Centre in South Australia at Adelaide.

-Genesee & Wyoming Australia (GWA) manages nearly 5000 kilometres of track in South Australia and the Northern Territory, including the standard gauge railway between Tarcoola and Darwin, which is 2246 km in length.
-Its network includes broad, standard and narrow gauge lines, although a number of lines under the management of GWA are currently mothballed.
+One Rail Australia (ORA) manages nearly 3700 kilometres of track in South Australia and the Northern Territory, including the standard gauge railway between Tarcoola and Darwin, which is 2246 km in length.
+Its network includes broad, standard and narrow gauge lines, although a number of lines under the management of ORA are currently mothballed.
 Most of its operational railways, apart from the line to Darwin, are the narrow gauge lines on the Eyre Peninsula from Port Lincoln to Wudinnah, Thevenard and Kevin, and from Cummins to Kimba.